Wimberton/OriginOTG-Public/README.md

 # OriginOTG - Off the Grid Cheat (GetOS.me)
-OriginOTG is a simple yet effective cheat available for **Off the Grid**.
-It includes features like player and item ESP, visibility checks, aimbots, speedhacks, and more!
+OriginOTG is the most powerful cheat available for Off the Grid.
+It's completely free, and comes with tons of overpowered features like player and item ESP, visibility checks, aimbots, speedhacks, and more!
 OriginOTG is under active development, so there may be a few bugs.

 Here’s a screenshot of OriginOTG in action:
 ![OriginOTG Screenshot](https://i.gyazo.com/c8db19cd70aa184060f11f9d3abb2868.jpg)